jonasseglare/dcevm-complex-demo/README.md

 ### Reproducing the problem

-Open a terminal from the root folder of this project and type `lein repl`.
+Open a terminal from the root folder of this project and type `lein clean` to clean up the project.

+The launch a repl with `lein repl`.
 In the repl, type `(raise-to-power (variable 3.0))`.
 You will see something like:
 ```
 jonas@jonas-ThinkPad-W530:~/prog/clojure/dcevm-complex-demo$ lein repl
 HOTSWAP AGENT: 11:16:16.436 INFO (org.hotswap.agent.HotswapAgent) - Loading Hotswap agent {1.4.0} - unlimited runtime class redefinition.